 Consider it as being akin to War Horse – not least because the family show appeals to adults first and foremost, but also because Animal Farm’s puppets are designed with exceptional attention to detail by Toby Olié (who worked on the hit National Theatre production).
-If you think about the final sentences of Orwell’s classic allegory on communism, about it being impossible to distinguish between the rebellious animals and man, then the use of puppetry is not only practical, but marvellously fitting.
+If you think about the final sentences of Orwell’s famous tale, about it being impossible to distinguish between the rebellious animals and man, then the use of puppetry is not only practical, but marvellously fitting.

 And a short story requires an equally short duration.
 A 90-minute running time shaves off a lot of the extensive descriptions of labour in the novella, and of those remaining, the majority are demoted to miniature puppetry at the back of the stage, so as to not detract from the main action at the farm and imply a sense of scale and geography.
 The animal puns, meanwhile, are easy jokes to be made, but land nonetheless – as do the sheeps’ brainwashed assertion of “four legs good; two legs bad” from the source material.
 However, in cutting down an already short story for the stage, plot holes become an inevitable risk, and after a failed attempt to regain ownership of his farm, we do not learn of Mr Jones’ fate (which is made clear in the novel).